 In all his life, Dylan never dared to venture into the wing were the alchemists worked.
 Those who hadn’t been trained to bend the infitialis metal to their will were forbidden and just listening to Sulin made the very act seem like certain death.
 Now he stood in one of their many chambers, waiting for someone to come and leash him.

 His stomach churned at the thought.
 He closed his eyes, trying to calm his mind.
 It didn’t work.
 I chose this.
 He could’ve fallen at any time during the brawl.
 To never use your own magic unless someone lets you.
 He balled his hands, surprised to find they were shaking.
 Other people lived perfectly normal lives without such power.
 He could, too.
-For the price to be free of these walls, to walk the land.
+Especially, when the price was being free of these walls, to walk the land.

-The room was no bigger than the isolation cell he’d spent a few days in several years back.
-He’d expected something bigger, filled with all manner of interesting objects and tubes.
-The hound and the leashed one escorted him past a few such rooms containing with massive frames supporting an assortment of glass tubes and pipes.
+The room was as small as one of the isolation cells he’d spent a few days in several years back, wide enough to pace a few strides either way.
+He had expected something bigger, filled with all manner of interesting objects and tubes.
+The hound had escorted him past a few such rooms containing massive frames supporting an assortment of glass pipes.
 Other places seemed bare beyond a solid wooden table and a sooty metal screen.
 The latter was no doubt where they tested their infitialis creations.

 So why was this room empty?

 His gaze slid to the walls.
-There weren’t any signs of magic having been wrought upon them at any stage.
+They weren’t sheathed in the purple metal like the isolation cells.
+Nor did they bear a single sign of magic having been wrought upon them at any stage.
 No tell-tale melting or scouring of the stone.
 Not a testing room, then.
 And, despite its resemblance, it was entirely the wrong place for a cell.

 He straightened.
 “Did you not watch the brawl?”